 The Magical Girl genre usually tells stories of a girl (or girls) with magical powers and a uniform (often frilly), who uses these powers to fight evil in the universe.
 These girls may be operating in secret, or lead a glamorous double life.
 Often idol singers, or just school students going through the motions, magical girls have to balance their private lives with the massive battles they’re duty-bound to fight.

 If this all sounds gendered and silly, it’s because it is.
 Much like the Boys’ Own publications or the Babysitters’ Club books, we have a genre created with an age and gender in mind.
-Originally a way of celebrating femininity and glamour mixed with magical wish fulfilment, the Magical Girl genre has evolved, but still moves between sub-groups within the Japanese notion of age-and-gender-genres.
+Originally a way of celebrating femininity and glamour mixed with magical wish fulfilment, the Magical Girl genre has evolved, but still moves between sub-groups within the Japanese notion of age-and-gender-genres (more accurately, demographics).

-The four (five, if you include “Children’s”) genres are as follows:
+The four (five, if you include “Children’s”) demographics are as follows: